 Cryptographic hash function.
 Specified in FIPS 180-2.

-The following (incomplete) list shows which products are believed to
+The following (non-exhaustive) list shows which products are believed to

-have been (partly) developed by or for the NSA:
+have been (partly) developed by or for the NSA.
+Some of these products

-In the early 1990s, the NSA made an attempt to control the availability of
+In the early 1990s, NSA attempted to control the availability of

-strong encryption to the general public.
-They developed a special chip
+strong encryption to the general public, by developeding a special chip

 to the government.